commercionetwork/commercio-sdk.dart/docs/lib/mint/mint_helper.md

 ## Provided operations

 1. Opens a new CDP depositing the given `commercioTokenAmount`.
-Optionally custom `fee` and `mode` fields can be specified.
+Optionally `fee` and broadcasting `mode` parameters can be specified.

     ```dart
     static Future<TransactionResult> openCdp(